J. R. R. Tolkien: Biographical Facts

 Quick Facts About Tolkien

-Fun Fact #2: Tolkien was greatly skilled with languages.
+- Tolkien was greatly skilled with languages.
 By the end of his life, Tolkien was fluent in Danish, Dutch, German, French, Greek, Italian, Latin, Lombardic, Norwegian, Russian, Serbian, Welsh, Swedish, and Spanish.
-He also developed languages as a hobby, and even used them to write several songs and poems.
+He also developed languages as a hobby and even used them to write several songs and poems.

-Fun Fact #4: J.R.R.
-Tolkien was good friends with famous author, C.S.
-Lewis who is well-known for his series, The Chronicles of Narnia.
+- J.R.R.
+Tolkien was good friends with famous author C.S.
+Lewis, who is well-known for his series The Chronicles of Narnia.
 Lewis, who was a devout atheist at the time, later converted to Christianity because of Tolkien.

-“If you really want to know what Middle-earth is based on, it’s my wonder and delight in the earth as it is, particularly the natural earth.”— J.R.R.
-Tolkien
+“If you really want to know what Middle-earth is based on, it’s my wonder and delight in the earth as it is, particularly the natural earth.”

 Quotes by Tolkien

 In closing, J.R.R.
-Tolkien remains one of the most fascinating individuals to have arose from the Twentieth Century.
-Despite numerous contributions to the fields of English, Literature, and languages, perhaps Tolkien’s most important gift to the world can be seen with his fantasy novels The Hobbit, and The Lord of the Rings, which continue to remain popular in the modern day.
+Tolkien remains one of the most fascinating individuals to have arisen from the 20th century.
+Despite numerous contributions to the fields of English, Literature, and languages, perhaps Tolkien’s most important gifts to the world are his fantasy novels The Hobbit and The Lord of the Rings, which continue to remain popular today.
 Tolkien’s natural ability to write, along with his natural grace (and understanding) of words allowed for the production of books that continue to amaze and inspire readers from around the world.
-Although Tolkien is gone, his legacy lives on in the hearts and minds of his readers, his former friends, and family.
+Although Tolkien is gone, his legacy lives on in the hearts and minds of his readers, his former friends, and his family.